 Monitor the progress of children with disabilities via the TLL committee

-Review the Disability Action PlanAccessibility on a regular basis.
+Review the Accessibility Action Plan on a regular basis.
 This will be a report via Premises at FGB

 Ensure that any policy when revised consider the impact on pupils, parents/carers with disabilities

 Monitor staff appointments to ensure that no one is discriminated against

+Consultation, Implementation and Review

+The action plan sets out how we plan to:

+increase the extent to which disabled pupils can participate in the curriculum

+improve the physical environment of schools to enable disabled pupils to take better advantage of education, benefits, facilities and services provided

+improve the availability of accessible information to disabled pupils and their families

+The accessibility plan also agrees arrangements for review and reporting against the agreed objectives which will be specific and measurable.

+People who have contributed to this plan